 10 November: Pre-screening talk, followed by a selection of films and Q&A session

-11–20 November: New films released daily via Triennale Milano Teatro Social channels
+11–20 November: New films released daily via Triennale Milano Teatro social media channels

 The final event of the Season offers an opportunity to reflect on conversations held across the course of the season and to identify future opportunities for bilateral collaboration.